brianru/brevity/README.md

 - [x] unit testing
 - [x] refactor data structure and data manipulation classes to provide enough flexibility for future versions
 - [ ] amendment duality (simultaneously a standalone contract as well as an amending package)
-- [ ] Support markdown, .txt and LaTeX formats in parallel (strategy pattern for visitors)

 What we are learning: